 - Armentieres is west-north-west of Lille, Ploegsteert is just north of Armentieres.

 - Lynch was invalided to Southwark Military Hospital.
-You can find broad detail of the evacuation of wounded men to England through the Official history.
+You can find broad detail of the evacuation of wounded men to England through the Australian Army Medical Services volumes of the Official history.

 - the London Gazette entry for the award

-- citations of many awards are available at the Australian War Memoral, unfortunately further details for this award are not available
+- citations of many awards are available at the Australian War Memoral, unfortunately further details for this award are not attached to the citation

 - Ted Lynch arrived back in Australia on 2 July 1919 on SS Port Napier